 Once you select your date range, if you click on the blue Calculate Counts button, the system will fill in the colored bubbles to let you see a count of how many claims are in that particular status at that time.

-Please note, these figures can change during the day as claims are submitted and ERAs received.
+Please note, that these figures can and do change during the day as claims are submitted and ERAs are received.

-Some of the listed statuses are utilized when you are using DrChrono RCM services, however, if you are doing your own billing, they can be used by your billing staff as well.
-Your RCM Account Manager and Billing Manager will assist in talking through your workflow and which statuses the office should keep an eye on.
+Some of the listed statuses are utilized when you are using DrChrono RCM services, however, if you are doing your billing, they can be used by your billing staff as well.
+Your RCM Account Manager and Billing Manager will assist in talking through your workflow and which statuses the office should monitor.

 - Paid In Full - There is no balance due from either the patient or the payer

 - Settled - The claim has been settled.
 No further attempts to collect will occur

 - Balance Due - There is a balance due from the patient